 Keep an Eye on Your Cats

 The most important thing you should do is make sure your pets don’t run away.
 With all the ruckus going on, they will likely be prompted to try.
-That’s why we suggest closing your cat into the room that will be moved the last, which is usually the bedroom.
+That’s why we suggest closing your cat into the room that will be moved to the last, which is usually the bedroom.
 Put its carrier, bowls, and toys in the room with them to keep it occupied.
 Don’t forget to give them food at the usual times and maintain their typical diet.
 Once the time comes to empty the last room, make sure your pets are locked in their carriers.

 Consider a Kennel or a Pet Sitter